 Calls for emergency data center cleaning services following unplanned downtimes are on the rise.
 This isn’t a comforting trend, as recent reports estimate that data center breaks in service cost businesses roughly $9,000 for every minute they’re down!
-Of course, what’s so important to remember is that while interruptions to service due to dust, dirt and contaminant buildup are expensive, they are, for the most part, avoidable.
+Of course, it’s important to remember that while service interruptions due to dust, dirt and contaminant buildup are expensive, they are mostly avoidable.

-That’s why we put together this list of the top four things you should consider adding to your data center’s maintenance schedule in order to avoid emergency cleaning issues and interruptions to service:
+That’s why we put together this list of the top four things you should consider adding to your data center’s maintenance schedule to avoid emergency cleaning issues and interruptions to service:

 1. Create a Data Center Cleaning Schedule

-Because inexperienced cleaners can forget to check under subfloors or may not know where to look for dust buildup on fans and other critical equipment, the use of professional cleaning services is a direct investment in maximizing the uptime of your facility.
+Because inexperienced cleaners can forget to check under subfloors or may not know where to look for dust buildup on fans and other critical equipment, using professional cleaning services is a direct investment in maximizing your facility’s uptime.
 Plus, cleaning services cost much less when they’re part of a regular cleaning schedule, as opposed to when you need emergency services during an unplanned shutdown.

 2. Change Filters

-While some data centers leave the changing of air filters to their HVAC technicians’ annual visit, this may not be sufficient for optimized airflow.
-In addition, if your air filters are dirty, it will result in your cooling systems having to work harder to properly cool your servers and other important electronic components.
-This can result in costly increases in energy consumption as well as a shorter lifespan for your equipment.
+While some data centers leave air filter maintenance to their HVAC technicians’ annual visit, this may not be sufficient for optimized airflow.
+In addition, if your air filters are dirty, your cooling systems will have to work harder to properly cool your servers and other important electronic components.
+This can result in costly increases in energy consumption and a shorter equipment life span.

 The best advice is to check your air filters frequently.
-Add this step to your regular preventative maintenance program and change them whenever you notice a drop in your HVAC system’s performance.
+Add this step to your regular preventative maintenance program and change your filters whenever you notice a drop in your HVAC system’s performance.

 Did you know that shipping and packing materials should never enter your data center’s server room?
-When server room cleaning services find traces of airborne contaminants like mold, cloth fibers and dust, it’s often the result of new equipment being unpacked in the space and the packing materials being left to contaminate the area.
+When server room cleaning services find traces of airborne contaminants like mold, cloth fibers and dust, these often result from new equipment being unpacked in the space and packing materials contaminating the area.
 Once again, it’s always prudent to have a professional’s advice about how to maintain your data center’s cleanliness.

 4. Know Your Cleaning Equipment and the Products You’re Using